Electricity Filing Manual – Guide A – Information Filed Respecting Plan, Profile, Book of Reference and Notices (CER Act section 199 and section 201)

 - language of publication (French, English or both).

-After the Commission has issued an election certificate and the PPBoRs have been filed with the CER pursuant to s.
-199 of the CER Act, the company must provide a sample notice, in both English and French, of the proposed s.
-201 notices, or identify notices previously approved by the Commission that the applicant proposes to serve or publish.
+After the Commission has issued an election certificate and the PPBoRs have been filed with the CER pursuant to section 199 of the CER Act, the company must provide a sample notice, in both English and French, of the proposed section 201 notices, or identify notices previously approved by the Commission that the applicant proposes to serve or publish.
 CER staff can provide assistance in order to ensure that the notices comply with the CER Act requirements.
-Once Commission approval has been obtained, the company can serve and publish its s.
-201 notices.
+Once Commission approval has been obtained, the company can serve and publish its section 201 notices.

 When publishing notices, consider the availability of English and French newspapers and their respective regional coverage.
 In the event that newspapers in the region are published in only one official language, publish both the French and English versions side by side in compliance with the Official Languages Act.